 “You’re kidding.”
 Mary is shaking her head.
 “How on earth did you do that?”

-As briefly as I can, I share the story of the bus driver and the aborted meeting and my decision to snoop in Morris’ binder.
+I share the story of the bus driver and the aborted meeting and my decision to snoop in Morris’ binder.

 “Yep,” I say.
 “Look at his goals.”
 Mary bends her head again, reading from the photo.
 Measurable growth of selected faculty?” she says.
 “That’s you!”